ogoodman/icegrid-starter/README.md

 environment: it is simply a convenient means to create suitable local VM images.

-For production deployments you must set up some hosts, provisioned as Salt minions, and point them at the salt master.
+For production deployments you must set up some hosts provisioned as Salt minions, and point them at the salt master.
 The Salt configuration management abstraction ensures that there should be no difference between administering the local environment or the